elisvathi/json-data-stream/README.md

 So be careful because because it might end up streaming infinitely.

-This conversion does not happen for the whole object, so depending on the chunk size does not take extra temoporary memory (for the whole object), but instead uses generators to yield the chunks.
+This conversion does not happen for the whole object, so depending on the chunk size does not take extra temporary memory (for the whole object), but instead uses generators to yield the chunks.

 The final message the encoder emits is a json object of shape: